hbeni/fgcom-mumble/README.md

 Currently, we aim for compatibility to the FGCom protocol (Port 16661; https://sourceforge.net/p/flightgear/fgdata/ci/next/tree/Protocol/fgcom.xml) as it provides all the data we need.
 The sole exceptions are:

  - `output-volume`: is currently tied to /sim/sound/atc/volume and thus not bound to the COM in question
- - `silence-threshold`: same, is not depending on the radio in question (this is not needed in fgcom-mumble anymore because of mumble taking care of that itself)
  - `ptt-key-status`: currently an index denoting the active radio; the consequence of this is that you cannot broadcast at two frequencies at once.
+ - `silence-threshold`: same, is not depending on the radio in question (but is not needed in fgcom-mumble anymore because of mumble taking care of that itself)

 The plugin will handle the old FGCom protocol fields.
 If you want newer features (for example broadcasting on several radios in parallel) you need to use the new protocol fields.

+The new protocol xml-file is supplied in the source tree and documented.

 ATIS / Radio station support